 - Submit your LMIA approved letter

-- Depending on your country, you may need obtain the temporary resident visa
+- Depending on your country, you may need to obtain the temporary resident visa

 - Monitor your application status and processing time